elad-bar/ha-edgeos/info.md

 #### Requirements
 * EdgeRouter User with 'Operator' level access or higher
-* Traffic Analysis set to 'Hosts only' or 'Enabled'
+* Traffic Analysis set to 'Enabled' (both `dpi` and `export` enabled under `system/traffic-analysis`)

 #### Basic configuration
 * Configuration should be done via Configuration -> Integrations.
-* In case you are already using that integration with YAML Configuration - please removed it
+* In case you are already using that integration with YAML Configuration - please remove it
 * Integration supports **multiple** devices
 * In the setup form, the following details are mandatory:
   * Name - Unique